 - Shoot the Hostage: She orders a bombing attack on children being used as human shields by President Snow - and makes it appear that the attack was initiated by Snow, in order to destroy any remaining public support for Snow's regime.

 - Smug Snake: Again similar to Snow.

 - The Uriah Gambit: Tries this.
 It fails.

-- Well-Intentioned Extremist: She has children killed so that she can overthrow the Capitol.
+- Well-Intentioned Extremist: Claims to be one, and goes to very extreme measures, like having children killed, so that she can overthrow the Capitol.

 - Would Hurt a Child: Doesn't do it directly herself, but she has Capitol children blown up to make it look like Snow was behind their deaths.